AvalonSemiconductors/AS2650/docs/source/isa.rst

 Relative Addressing
 -------------------

-Relative addressed instructions are memory reference instructions, meaning the load or store one byte in memory as part of their operation.
+Relative addressed instructions are either branch instructions or memory reference instructions, in which case they load or store one byte in memory as part of their operation.
 Relative instructions reference a memory location relative to the current Program Counter value.
 The second byte contains a signed 7-bit displacement value that is added to the Program Counter to obtain the effective address.

 Indirect addressing may additionally be specified.